If you've heard about no-till gardening or 'no-dig' and are wondering what the hype is about, read on.

 No-till and minimum tillage are both more effective and more holistic mindsets, which put soil structure and microbiome health at the forefront of land usage decisions.

-"No-till" is a broad name for low, no, and minimal tillage land management.
+"No-till" is a broad name for low till, no till, and minimal tillage land management.
 It's also commonly called "no-dig" gardening.

 garlic plants growing in raised bed pine needle mulch chop and drop